 If you’re in distress, call 780-482-HELP (4357).
 If you’re outside of the greater Edmonton region, call our Rural Distress Line at 1-800-232-7288.

 Are you feeling overwhelmed?
 Have you experienced abuse?
 Are you contemplating suicide?
 Now is the time to talk about it.
-If you or someone you know is in crisis, you can call the Distress Line at any hour of the day and we’ll talk through it together.
+If you or someone you know is in crisis, you can call the Distress Line 24/7 and we’ll talk through it together.

 *Please be aware that if we receive any information regarding child abuse, the law requires us to report it to Child and Family Services.
 If you are contacting us about a child abuse situation, we encourage you to contact Child and Family Services yourself at The Child Abuse Hotline (1-800-387-KIDS ).

 How many calls does the Distress Line average in one month?
 There are approximately 1,300 callers to the Distress Line every month.
 All are at some level of distress, and about 30% of them are in crisis.

 Why do people call the Distress Line?
 People call the Distress Line when they need someone to listen.
 Our callers may be experiencing crisis or distress for a number of reasons: relationship troubles, mental health concerns and financial issues are examples of things that our callers typically reach out about.
 Some of our callers may be at a point where they are experiencing suicidal thoughts or are trying to cope with an abusive or violent situation.
 No matter what type of issue a person is dealing with, the Distress Line is here to listen 24 hours a day, 7 days a week, and 365 days of the year.
 If you need someone to listen, please call us at 780-482-4357.